maxi0604/create-astral-container/README.md

-# Introduction and Basic Setup
+# Introduction and Automatic Setup
+Do you want to run a server for Create: Astral without the hassle of setting up Java and Fabric.
-Run a server for the Create: Astral Minecraft® modpack using a container engine like `podman` or `docker`.
+This repository allow you to run a server for the Create: Astral Minecraft® modpack using a container engine like `podman` or `docker`.
+Everything is bundled, just do some configuration and you're set.

+To set up:
+- Clone this repository
+- Accept the Minecraft EULA by changing `EULA: "FALSE"` to `EULA: "TRUE"` in compose.yml
+- Choose a secure password for RCON.
+(RCON is not exposed to the network by default)
+- Run `podman-compose up -d`

+The server should now be up and running.

+#  Manual Setup
+The server can be set up without using a layer like `podman-compose` or `docker-compose`.

 Simply run (The commands should be mostly equivalent for `docker`)
 ```bash